 Most importantly, keep in mind that revenue to meet retirement needs comes from multiple sources.
 I encourage individuals to think about and manage their extended portfolio, which contains all assets expected to produce revenue, to help fund their retirement.

 The Merits of International Stock Diversification for Retirees

 What do "the experts" think about international diversification?

 Vanguard recommends a constant 20% allocation for investors with retirement dates from 2015 to 2045.
-But Vanguard recommends no international exposure for investors with retirement dates of 2005 and for those who are already retired.
+But Vanguard recommends no international exposure for investors who are already retired.

 Fidelity recommends that international stocks represent 17% of the stock portfolio for investors with retirement dates of 2040, but this amount decreases as the investor approaches retirement and it is zero for retirees.